 How to Vote by Absentee Ballot:

-Apply for an absentee ballot with your local board of elections: fill out an application in person, request an application form and ballot by letter, or submit a completed application for an absentee ballot (available online in English and Spanish).
+- Apply for an absentee ballot with your local board of elections: fill out an application in person, request an application form and ballot by letter, or submit a completed application for an absentee ballot (available online in English, Spanish, Chinese, Korean, and Bengali).

-If you live with permanently illness or disability, you may request on your application that an absentee ballot be mailed to you for each election without having to submit a new application.
+- If you live with permanent illness or disability, you may request on your application that an absentee ballot be mailed to you for each election without having to submit a new application.

 Voters have rights in New York and around the country.
 Before going to the polling place, review your rights if you are a student, are homeless, have a criminal record, have concerns over language access or live with mental or physical disabilities.

-All U.S. citizens who are at least 18 years old on Election Day and have resided in the city or county for at least 30 days are eligible to vote, so long as they have not been declared mentally incompetent and are not currently incarcerated for a felony conviction, or on parole for one.
+All U.S. citizens who are at least 18 years old on Election Day and have resided in the city or county for at least 30 days are eligible to vote, so long as they have not been declared mentally incompetent and are not currently incarcerated for a felony conviction, or on parole for a felony conviction but have not received a voting restoration pardon.
 If this describes you, you are entitled to vote.

 New York voters also have a right to:

 Take up to two hours of paid time off in order to vote if their work schedule otherwise prevents them from voting in person while the polls are open.
 Voters must tell their employers that they need time off to vote at least two but no more than ten days before the election.
 N.Y.
 Elec.
 Law § 3-110.